TrainWeb.org Facebook Page

 A trolley pantograph.

-We were given a demonstration of the turning of the Armstrong Turntable here at the Metro Rail R21 Shop.
+We were given a demonstration of the turning of the Armstrong turntable.

 This fork lift moves trolleys around this shop building.

-Amtrak Pacific Surfliner 777 heading to San Luis Obispo from San Diego went by the shop during our tour.
+Amtrak Pacific Surfliner 777 bound for San Luis Obispo from San Diego.

-More Gold Line trains went by the Metro Rail R21 Shop on the walk back to the bus.
-Once everyone was aboard, the bus returned us all to the Patsaouras Transit Plaza bringing this fantastic Metro Rail tour to an end.
+More Gold Line trains on the walk back to the bus.
+Once everyone was aboard, the bus returned us to the Patsaouras Transit Plaza, bringing this fantastic Metro Rail tour to an end.
 We debussed and walked back to Robin's car.

-Trying to get home was harder than going this morning.
-We got on the 101 and a freeway sign said "Interstate 5 closed at Long Beach Freeway" from that same event from last night.
-We turned onto the detour route of CA 60 to 605 Freeway.
-Once we were on the 60, the bumper-to-bumper traffic started all over again.
-Chris Parker called and was too tired now to go to the show with us tonight.
-The bumper-to-bumper stuff lasted until two miles from the 605.
-We turned south on the 605 and it was more of the same which lasted until the crossing of the BNSF mainline before it broke for good.
-We finally made it home, where Robin showered before I did.
-I put the pictures in the computer which sent them into computer neverland, after which I drove Robin to the Coach House and we sat with Mike Haines, the excellent 4th grade teacher I work with at Heninger, and his wife.
+Trying to get home was harder than going this morning and when we entered California Highway 101, a freeway sign said "Interstate 5 closed at Long Beach Freeway" from that same event last night.
+We turned onto the detour route, encountering bumper-to-bumper traffic, then Chris Parker called and was too tired to go to the show with us tonight.
+We finally made it home, freshened up and I drove Robin to the Coach House in San Juan Capistrano and we sat with Mike Haines, the excellent 4th grade teacher with whom I work at Heninger, and his wife.
 Caroline Boullon joined us and we all had a great time seeing the excellent Young Dubliners.
-I returned home just after midnight and immediately went to bed after a fantastic day in my life.
+I returned home just after midnight and immediately went to bed after a fantastic day.

 RETURN TO THE MAIN PAGE